Our youth are emerging servant leaders!

 Each teen meets with their mentor a minimum of 2-3 hours monthly during the school year, but most invest much more time as they realize the value in the relationship.
-In addition to the friendship, they explore growth opportunities in academic, vocational, and spirituality/value.
-For more info, see the "Process" tab!
+In addition to the friendship, they explore growth opportunities in academics, vocation, spirituality and values.
+Click here to learn more about our process.

 *Names and details changed to protect privacy